 The findings were clear:

 The luxury retailer Milaner tested AI-powered on-model imagery and achieved a 157% increase in conversion rate and a 40% boost in shopper engagement.
-Results like these show that moving from traditional product photography to AI-powered fashion photography can directly improve shopper trust, engagement, and conversion.
+This case study suggests that moving from traditional product photography to AI product images can help retailers test new ways to improve product-page engagement and conversion, provided image quality, product accuracy, and brand controls remain in place.

 Do Shoppers Trust AI-Generated Images?